martinapugliese/martinapugliese.github.io/_pages/quotes.md

 > "I lay in my sleeping bag, aching all over, and fervently hoped humans never made it to Mars.
 We didn't deserve a new world; we'd just wreck it all over again.<br>
 -- K Harris, "Lands of lost borders"

-## Exceptionalism

-> A war comes always to someone else.
-In Salinas we were aware that the United States was the greatest and most powerful nation in the world.
-Every American was a rifleman by birth, and one American was worth ten or twenty foreigners in a fight.
-Pershing's expedition into Mexico after Villa had exploded one of our myths for a little while.
-We had truly believed that Mexicans can't shoot straight and besides were lazy and stupid.
-When our own Troop C came wearily back from the border they said that none of this was true.
-Mexicans could shoot straight, goddam it!
-And Villa's horsemen had outridden and outlasted our town boys.
-The two evenings a month of training had not toughened them very much.
-And last, the Mexicans seemed to have outthought and outambushed Black Jack Pershing.
-When the Mexicans were joined by their ally, dysentery, it was godawful.
-Some of our boys didn't really feel good again for years.<br>
--- J Steinbeck, "East of Eden"

 ## Freedom & lack thereof